 Arrow-headed Rattle-box (Crotalaria sagittalis)

-Arrow-headed Rattle-box (Crotalaria sagittalis), a State Special Concern plant, is found apparently in dry prairie areas, but habitat requirements are not well-understood; it has also been documented along a sandy lakeshore.
+Arrow-headed Rattle-box (Crotalaria sagittalis), a Wisconsin Special Concern plant, is found apparently in dry prairie areas, but habitat requirements are not well-understood; it has also been documented along a sandy lakeshore.
 Blooming occurs late July through early September; fruiting occurs early August through late September.
 The optimal identification period for this species is late July through late August.